pexip/os-python2.7/Doc/library/stdtypes.rst

       >>> lists[2].append(7)
       >>> lists
       [[3], [5], [7]]

-   Further explanation is available in the FAQ entry :ref:`faq-multidimensional-list`.

 (3)
    If *i* or *j* is negative, the index is relative to the end of the string: